Ray Covington Property Management

 Tenant Rights and Illegal Evictions

-A. Tenant Eviction Defenses
+1. Tenant Eviction Defenses

-Tenants can defend against eviction by demonstrating improper notice, retaliation, or discrimination.
+Tenants can defend against eviction by demonstrating improper Notice, retaliation, or discrimination.
 Additionally, tenants can negotiate a payment plan or show proof of rent payment.

-B. “Self-Help” Evictions
+2. “Self-Help” Evictions

-C. Eviction Notice Periods: A Broader Perspective
+3. Eviction Notice Periods: A Broader Perspective

 The eviction process begins with the landlord legally terminating the tenancy, which requires giving the tenant a written notice as specified by the state’s termination statute.
-If the tenant fails to comply with the notice (for instance, by not paying the rent or not rectifying a lease violation), the landlord can then file an eviction lawsuit.
+If the tenant fails to comply with the Notice (for instance, by not paying the rent or not rectifying a lease violation), the landlord can then file an eviction lawsuit.

 It’s important to note that even if a landlord wins an eviction lawsuit, it is illegal for them to forcibly remove the tenant by changing locks or turning off utilities.
 Instead, they must follow state and local procedures for the physical removal of tenants, often requiring the assistance of local law enforcement.